moondance-labs/tanssi-docs/builders/toolkit/integrations/wallets/rainbowkit.md

 ## Quick Start {: #quick-start }

 To start a new project, RainbowKit can scaffold a project using the CLI, combining RainbowKit and Wagmi in a [Next.js](https://nextjs.org/docs){target=\_blank} application.
-Use the preferred package manager to run the CLI command and start the project:
+Use your preferred package manager to run the CLI command and start the project:

 === "npm"